A Review of a Vintage Monolux Refractor Telescope

 pipe tripod and really have a top notch system.
 Maybe one day I will.

-I've had a chance to do a little viewing through the 60mm Monolux since
+I've had a chance to do a little viewing through the 60mm Monolux since the

-is better and the images crisper.
+the images crisper.

 I've looked at Jupiter on a number of occasions.
 I could easily see the two